Should I Hire a Construction Accident Attorney?

 Compensatory damages can be economic (special) or non-economic (general).

 Economic damages represent their financial losses and expenses, including:

-- Other out-of-pocket expenses like travel to medical appointments
+Other out-of-pocket expenses, such as travel to medical appointments

 Non-economic damages include subjective losses and suffering, such as:

 Even if you do receive punitive damages in your claim, you may not be entitled to receive all of them.
-Some state laws direct that specific amounts of punitive damages go to certain funds, like victims’ funds within the state.
+Some state laws direct specific amounts of punitive damages to certain funds, like victims’ funds, within the state.

 Workers’ Compensation vs. Third-Party Claims

 Through a workers’ comp claim, the worker can receive compensation for lost wages and medical care.
-In these incidents, they may not be allowed to file a third-party negligence claim.
+They may not be allowed to file a third-party negligence claim in these incidents.
 However, if another party involved possibly had something to do with the injury, they have the right to pursue such a claim.

 Third-Party Claims: The Elements of Negligence

-These third-party claims are nearly identical to personal injury claims.
-The injured worker must prove that the other party was at least partially responsible for causing their injuries.
+As is the case with other personal injury claims, an injured worker in a construction site accident must prove that the other party was at least partially responsible for causing their injuries.

 This usually happens by establishing the elements of negligence:

-Third-party claims can be quite complex and challenging to prove in construction accident cases, especially in conjunction with workers’ comp claims.
+Third-party claims can be complex and challenging to prove in construction accident cases, especially in conjunction with workers’ comp claims.
 No matter what type of claim you think you might have the legal right to file, discussing your case with a well-versed construction accident attorney as soon as possible is imperative.
-Maximizing your compensation begins with this step.
-Even if you end up just filing a workers’ compensation claim, it’s beneficial to have an attorney on your side.
+Even if you only file a workers’ compensation claim, it’s beneficial to have an attorney on your side.